sodafoundation/documentation/README.md

 ## Introduction

-SODA Documentation provides all the SODA Foundation level documentations and also provides all the SODA Core projects documentations.
+SODA Documentation provides documentation for SODA Foundation and all the SODA Core projects.

 This repo consists of all the code to generate the documentation website and repsective contents. ([https://docs.sodafoundation.io](https://docs.sodafoundation.io/))